Is Marvel's Cinematic Universe Decline an Indicator of the Superhero Genre's Falling Popularity?

 Jesse Grant / Getty

-By the way, I have a theory why Kang was replaced by Doom — besides the fact that he is one of the most famous villains in Marvel and a chance to bring back Downey Jr. Perhaps the point is that both Kang and Doom are closely connected with the Fantastic Four, and the studio made such a swap in order not to change the final plans too much.
+By the way, I have a theory why Kang was replaced by Doom — besides the fact that he is one of the most famous villains in Marvel and a chance to bring back Downey Jr. Perhaps the point is that both Kang and Doom are closely associated with the Fantastic Four, and the studio made such a swap in order not to change the final plans too much.

 Remember when Marvel was at its peak, DC films earned about as much as Marvel does today — which demonstrates people's attitude to the quality of the product.
-And the excellent "Superman" from James Gunn also showed, according to the director himself, good numbers at the box office — it grossed $594 million.
+And the excellent "Superman" by James Gunn also showed, according to the director himself, good numbers at the box office — it grossed $594 million.

 <br>